What is the real-life story behind ITV's heist drama Hatton Garden?

 What happened to the Hatton Garden gang after they were caught?

+The police finally conducted their raid when the men met at an address in Enfield to handle the stolen items.

 Nine suspects were arrested on 19th May 2015, and “Basil” was arrested on 28th March 2018.
 Ultimately, four men pleaded guilty – Brian Reader, John “Kenny” Collins, Daniel Jones, and Terry Perkins – and were convicted of conspiracy to commit burglary, receiving prison terms of around seven years each.
-Perkins died in jail.
+Perkins died in jail in February 2018.

+Once in custody, Danny Jones offered to show the police where he had stashed his share of the loot.
+But even at this point he did not come clean, leading the police to a stash under the memorial stone at a cemetery in Edmonton.
+By this point, the police actually already knew about a larger haul in the same cemetery, where Jones had hidden two bags of jewels.

 The stolen goods have yet to be fully recovered and many of the business owners, some of whom had not been able to afford insurance and had relied on the safe deposit boxes, had their livelihoods devastated.